 Working together to create a positive environment

 Balancing our feelings and focusing on positive emotions.

 Making good decisions.

-Under The Baobab Tree offers a cross-curriculum approach covering the learning areas of Health and Physical Education, Humanities and Social Sciences and The Arts.
+Under The Baobab Tree offers a cross-curriculum approach covering the learning areas of Health and Physical Education and The Arts.
 This includes developing skills to understand themselves and others, manage their relationships, develop empathy for others and work effectively and constructively in teams.
 Students learn about engaging with diverse cultures in ways that recognise commonalities and differences, create connections with others and cultivate mutual respect.

 Personal and Social Capability

 Critical and Creative Thinking

 $2600 + GST - full 4 week program